 The PTP is a negative liability, or an asset, as the total future claims, benefits and expenses are expected to be lower than the future premiums received.
-The PTP has increased over the year due to an assumed catchup in claims being included in the June 2021 position that is no longer a feature.

 D.2.3 Reinsurance payables

 The majority of the reinsurance payables relates to FinRe in VLL.
 The FinRe in VHL has an IFRS benefit but has a nil impact under Solvency II.
 This is not analysed further due to materiality (see above section on reinsurance receivables).